· ·

-The 2021 Summer Reading Guide Minimalist List
+The Best Minimalist Reads from the 2021 Summer Reading Guide

 The Love Songs of W.E.B.
 Du Bois by Honoree Fanonne Jeffers